 2. Be aware of surroundings, and others in the area.

 3. Slowly warm up each muscle group, whether it will be worked out or not.
 The human body, like any machine, is only as good as the sum of its parts.

 4. Gently stretch the muscles that are the primary focus of your workout.
 If the lower body is the target area for a workout, also stretch the upper body because it will be involved in the workout.

 5. Begin with lighter weights.
 If the weight does not offer a slight challenge, then slowly increase the weights by increments.
 Another option is to increase the number of repetitions performed.
 Always have a partner to safely "spot" every lift.

-6. When beginning a weight lifting, or any other fitness program, do not work until muscle failure, or complete exhaustion.
+6. When beginning weight lifting, or any other fitness program, do not work until muscle failure, or complete exhaustion.
 This can be dangerous.

 Significant results may not be observed until six to eight weeks of consistent work.
-Maintaining a regular routine of three to five hour long sessions per week at the fitness center will greatly increase the likelihood of significant results.
+Maintaining a regular routine of three to five-hour-long sessions per week at the fitness center will greatly increase the likelihood of significant results.
 Maintaining a sensible diet of proper foods, vitamins, and water will aid tremendously with these efforts.
 Ask the gym staff for help if you have any questions regarding machines, form, or free weights.
 That is part of their job description.
-For all health related issues, inquire with a health care provider.
+For all health-related issues, inquire with a health care provider.